VardGH/json_parser/README.md

 3. The script will generate a random JSON file named json.txt in the same directory.

 ## Testing
-The JSONParser class can be tested using the following step:
+The JSONParser class can be tested using the following step.
-Run the test program: python3 test.py
+- Run the test program: python3 test.py